tencent cloud

 Delivery limit

-The maximum number of unacknowledged messages each consumer is allowed to consume before acknowledging them.
+Maximum number of unacknowledged messages each consumer is allowed to consume before confirmation.

 Number